This article is presented as a sequel to "The

 The rationale used is to minimize the probability that an iris will be placed in a class that is counterintuitive with respect to its chromosome configuration.
 We would expect APTT irises to be classed as ABM, and expect AATT and ATTT irises to be classed as ABT.
 The best height limit is the one that minimizes the chance of a "misplacement" for both types.
 The following table shows how the rate of misplacement changes with the height limit chosen.

-height limit used (inches)
+height limit used

-percentage of APTTs
+(inches) percentage of APTTs percentage of AATTs and

 over the height limit